Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 ```

 :::tip
 In order to make the configuration of your app failsafe, we encourage you to always use `additionalProperties: false` .
-This means that you only the properties you defined can be configured, and prevents your users from accidental configuration mistakes through e.g. typos.
+This means that only the properties you defined can be configured and prevents typos from going unnoticed.
 :::

 Following association of this schema with your app, ActyxOS will now ensure that only settings meeting this schema will ever be provided to your app.

 #### Deploying an app without settings

-If your app has no settings, you must still provide a settings schema.
-In this case you need to define a settings schema that does not require you to actually configure the app:
+If your app has no settings, ActyxOS still needs a settings schema.
+You may define a settings schema that does not require any settings and provides an empty object as default:

 ```json
 {